iabraham/bioe205/lectures/lec07/index.md

 #### Recap
 All of last lecture we spent building up intuition on what Fourier expansions and series do for us.
-The takeaway was that Fourier series represents a continuous periodic function in terms of a new basis of sines and cosines, the Fourier transform was the extension of this to aperiodic signals which allowed us to move between the time domain and frequency domain representations.
+The takeaway was that Fourier series represents a continuous periodic function in terms of a new basis of sines and cosines, and that the Fourier transform was the extension of this to aperiodic signals which allowed us to move between the time domain and frequency domain representations.

 In this lecture we will work out a few examples and then present a version of the Fourier transforms that don't involve complex numbers[^1].